• Skip to primary navigation

 When I say I was counting down the days, I was counting down the days; I needed a change of pace!

-As soon as the restrictions started slowly being lifted and we learned more about the virus, I decided I was going to make a conscious effort to get back to my regular self.
+I decided I was going to make a conscious effort to get back to my regular self.

 Real Talk: There is literally no better way to do that then jump starting a Whole30 diet!
+Losing weight with no diet can be hard.

 chicken burger with sweet potato wedges